FrugalX/ai_agents_ebook_draft/Chapter 2 Generative AI APIs Gett.md

 ## **2.1 Overview of OpenAI, Gemini, and Llama APIs**

 Generative AI APIs provide easy access to powerful AI models for generating text, images, and other outputs.
-Here is an overview of the key APIs:
+Here is an overview of some of the key APIs:

 ### **OpenAI API**